 - Thomas: Thomas helps manufacturers connect with buying decision makers all across the world.
 Thomasnet.com is home to the most active and qualified network of B2B buyers on the planet.
 Nearly 20% of all visitors to the platform are from outside North America.

-In addition to listing your business on the platform, Thomas can help you connect with more buyers — both inside and outside the U.S. — through a strategic marketing strategy that includes an optimized manufacturing website, PPC advertising, email campaigns, and other targeted elements.
+In addition to listing your business on the platform, Thomas can help you connect with more buyers — both inside and outside the U.S. — through a strategic marketing strategy that includes an optimized manufacturing website, PPC advertising, and email campaigns.

-Finally, Thomas helps industrial marketers boost brand recognition and drive sales through a network of global publications and trusted resources.
+Thinking of opening up to new markets and revenue streams?
+Thomas helps industrial marketers boost brand recognition and drive sales through a network of global publications and trusted resources.
+Connect with our team to find out how you can reach more buyers around the world.

 Did you find this useful?